go-mysql-org/go-mysql-elasticsearch/README.md

-go-mysql-elasticsearch is a service to sync your MySQL data into Elastissearch automatically.
+go-mysql-elasticsearch is a service to sync your MySQL data into Elasticsearch automatically.

 It uses `mysqldump` to fetch the origin data at first, then syncs data incrementally with binlog.